 WS2 – Robotic interventions and assessments for sensorimotor impairments

 In this workshop, students will learn about using robotic devices to assess and treat sensorimotor deficits in individuals with neurological conditions.
-Hands-on activities include designing and using virtual haptic environments (e.g., transparent control, assistance/resistance) for a single-degree-of-freedom robot which can be implemented in assessments for clinical populations (e.g., motor control, joint stiffness).
-Presentations will cover technical considerations for designing robotic protocols as well as examples of sensorimotor impairments associated with stroke which can be targeted from the perspective of a physical therapist.
+Hands-on activities include designing and using virtual haptic environments (e.g., transparent control, assistance/resistance) for 1 and 2-DoF robots which can be implemented in assessments for clinical populations (e.g., motor control, range of motion).
+Presentations will cover the implementation of robotics in clinical settings as well as examples of sensorimotor impairments associated with stroke and spinal cord injury which can be targeted from the perspective of a physical therapist.

-Hosted by: Shirley Ryan AbilityLab (SRAlab) – Dr. José L. Pons’ lab: Matthew Short, Shoshana Clark; TUDelft – Dr. Laura Marchal-Crespo
+Hosted by: Shirley Ryan AbilityLab (SRAlab) – Dr. José L. Pons’ lab: Matthew Short, Shoshana Clark; TUDelft – Dr. Laura Marchal-Crespo, Irene Beck, Alberto Garzas Villar

 Relevant populations: stroke, spinal cord injury